GWest58/fractal-assembly/README.md

 # Install dependencies for all workspaces
 pnpm install

-# Initialize the database with foundational habits
+# Initialize the database with foundational tasks
 pnpm run init-db
 ```